Dialysis Nurse: Job Responsibilities, Requirements and Career Outlook

 A dialysis nurse must be a registered nurse (RN).
 This title can be obtained by completing an Associate of Science in Nursing or a Bachelor of Science in Nursing and passing a state licensing exam.
 The licensing exam is called the National Council Licensure Examination - Registered Nurse (NCLEX - RN).
 Some employers require that applicants have a minimum of two years experience as a registered nurse before being hired as a dialysis nurse.

 The Nephrology Nursing Certification Commission offers a certification program for registered nurses who wish to become a Certified Dialysis Nurse.
 Certification requires two years of experience as a registered nurse, 2,000 hours of working with patients on dialysis and 15 hours of approved continuing education credits; it must be renewed every three years.

-Although there is no specific data available regarding dialysis nurses, according to the U.S. Bureau of Labor Statistics (BLS), the number of registered nurses nationwide is expected to increase by an average of 22% between the years 2008 and 2018 (www.bls.gov); this number is much faster than the average.
-The BLS also states that the number of nurses working in a physician's office is expected to increase by 45%.
+Although there is no specific data available regarding dialysis nurses, according to the U.S. Bureau of Labor Statistics (BLS), the number of registered nurses nationwide is expected to increase by 19% between the years 2012 and 2022 (www.bls.gov); this number is faster than the average.
+The BLS notes that strong growth is expected in physician's offices, hospitals and home healthcare services.

 Related to Dialysis Nurse: Job Responsibilities, Requirements and Career Outlook